 Before embarking on my first major Scottish golf trip with my friend Matt, we decided that every course had existing reviews written on the clubhouse, the course, and the hospitality.
-After discussing this, we decided to go a different direction.
-We were going to rate every club’s showers, and in this way, the PowerShower Rating System was born.
+We decided to go a different direction.
+The plan was to rate every club's showers, and the PowerShower Rating System was born.

-Our PowerShower Rating System has stuck since the days of my earliest Scottish golf trip, and years later I am still doing my best to take a post-round shower at nearly every course I play.
-The PowerShower Rating System is a lighthearted ranking, although it is also a simplified way to judge the overall quality of facilities!
-The quality of a clubhouse’s showers typically correlates to the calibre of their other facilities.
+Our PowerShower Rating System has stuck since the early days, and years later I am still doing my best to take a post-round shower at nearly every course I play.
+The PowerShower Rating System is a lighthearted ranking, but it does represent the quality of a club!
+It's surprising how often a clubhouse’s showers correlate to the calibre of their other facilities.

 T1.
 Prestwick Golf Club (Members' locker room) (9)